mherb63/recipe-manager-v2/README.md

 ![Image 1](src/main/resources/static/images/screen-shot.png)

 ##### This is a simple Spring Boot project which was built to demonstrate Spring Boot, Spring Data Mongo, @RestController, and Project Lombok.
+Go to http://localhost:8080/ to see the UI
+Go to http://localhost:8080/swagger-ui.html to see Swagger UI

 #####  Prerequsites
 1. Mongo Database.
 Installation instructions can be found [here](https://docs.mongodb.com/manual/installation/#mongodb-community-edition)